wkumari/draft-vandergaast-edns-client-subnet/README.md

        answers get cached, and either warn and continue or treat this as an error and refuse to load the configuration.

-   Implementations SHOULD document their chosen behavior.
+   This choice should be documented for the operator, for example in the user manual.

-Contavalli, et al.         Expires May 7, 2016                 [Page 11]
+Contavalli, et al.        Expires June 16, 2016                [Page 11]

-Internet-Draft        Client Subnet in DNS Queries         November 2015
+Internet-Draft        Client Subnet in DNS Queries         December 2015

 7.2.2.
 Intermediate Nameserver